Author has written 17 stories for Naruto.

-The story cover for 'Iteration' is also by kyuubi1010 (aka Gaia77).
+The story covers for 'Iteration' and 'Real' is by kyuubi1010 (aka Gaia77).
 Both wonderful gifts, thank you.

 I have always enjoyed fan fiction, from imagining new stories for others' characters, through the variety of published fiction based in the Star Trek universe, to the explosion of fan fiction on the web.